EdmundsAPI/edmundsapi.github.com/api-documentation/vehicle/price_tmv/v1/05_calculatetypicallyequippedusedtmv/api-description.md

 				// Callback function to be called when the API response is returned function success(res) {
 					var body = document.getElementById('results-body');
-					body.innerHTML = "The used TMV® price is: " + res.tmv.nationalBasePrice.usedTmvRetail;
+					body.innerHTML = "The TMV® price is: " + res.tmv.nationalBasePrice.usedTmvRetail;
 				}

 				// Oops, Houston we have a problem!